jaruiz/light52/README.md

 results included -- see datasheet).
 Yet, there are still many loose ends and a strong test bench has yet to be developed.

-All the core features are described in detail [in the datasheet](https://github.com/jaruiz/light52/blob/master/doc/light52_ds.pdf?raw=true).
+All the core features are described in detail [in the core datasheet](https://github.com/jaruiz/light52/blob/master/doc/light52_ds.pdf?raw=true).

 ### Synthesis Results